 What are the rules for returning to the USA?

-At present, all travelers returning from Italy to the US must have a negative Covid test taken within 72 hours of travel, though this testing requirement is expected to be eliminated for vaccinated travelers (see above).
+At present, all travelers returning from Italy to the US must have a negative PCR or antigen Covid test taken within three days of travel, though this testing requirement is expected to be eliminated for vaccinated travelers (see above).
 Quarantine requirements vary from state to state.
-Many hotels offer an in-house testing service for departing guests and there are public clinics that can perform antigen or molecular Covid tests with 24-hour results.
+Many hotels offer an in-house testing service for departing guests and there are public clinics that can perform PCR or antigen Covid tests with 24-hour results.
 U.S. State Department COVID-19 Traveler Information

 Does the State Department Level 3 Travel Advisory (Reconsider Travel to Italy) prohibit me from visiting Italy?

-No. US citizens who take a Covid tested flight (American, Delta, and Alitalia all offer them) can visit Italy for tourism without having to quarantine (see above).
+No. US citizens can visit Italy for tourism without having to quarantine (see above).
 State Department Advisories are just that: advice.
 The State Department/CDC Advisory was downgraded from Level 4 (Do not Travel) to Level 3 (Reconsider Travel) on June 9.
 The CDC encourages Americans to be fully vaccinated before traveling to Italy.

 What if I get sick in Italy?